Mike Yastrzemski Player Props: Giants vs. Red Sox

-On Friday, Mike Yastrzemski (.200 on-base percentage in past 10 games, 110 points below season-long percentage) and the San Francisco Giants face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 10:15 PM ET.
+Mike Yastrzemski -- with an on-base percentage of .182 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Boston Red Sox, with James Paxton on the mound, on July 29 at 7:15 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Athletics.
+He had a hitless showing in his previous game (0-for-2) against the Red Sox.

 Mike Yastrzemski Game Info & Props vs. the Red Sox